 Pumpkin Pie Ice Cream is an easy homemade ice cream recipe that tastes just like a slice of your favorite pumpkin pie!
-Serve it on top of your holiday pies, or just on its own, it’s surprisingly delicious!
+This perfectly spiced ice cream is great for serving on top of your holiday pies, and makes a fantastic dessert on its own!

-The recipe uses the entire can of pumpkin, so you know this is going to have a more robust pumpkin flavor than you get from store bought brands.
+The recipe for this pumpkin pie ice cream uses the entire can of pumpkin, so you know this is going to have a more robust pumpkin flavor than you get from store bought brands.
 It’s quite lovely, and if you’re a pumpkin pie lover, you’re going to flip.

 Which ice cream machine do I recommend?